DanielAdless/Second-week-Data-Analysis/README.md

 5. Evaluation and Model Development: Evaluation of ML models is an important stage in model development.
 Metrics such as accuracy, precision, recall, and F1-score are used to measure model performance.

+## Matplotlib and Seaborn

+Matplotlib and Seaborn are two powerful Python libraries commonly used for data visualization.
+They allow you to create graphs and plots that are informative and interesting.

+## Matplotlib

+Matplotlib is a library of data visualizations that is very popular in the Python programming language.
+It is used to create various types of graphs, plots, and visualizations that are informative and interesting.
+Matplotlib is a powerful tool for describing data and analysis results in a graphical format.

+## Seaborn

+Seaborn is a Python library used for the visualization of statistical data of interest and informative nature.
+It is built on the Matplotlib library and is designed specifically to create beautiful visualizations and is effective in describing data.
+Seaborn simplifies the plot creation process by providing a built-in plot designed specifically for common data analysis tasks.

+Below is a more detailed explanation of both in the context of data visualization:

+## Matplotlib:

+• Matplotlib is a highly flexible and powerful library of Python data visualizations.
+It provides tools for creating various types of graphs, including line graphs, bars, histograms, scatter plots, heatmaps, and more.

+• Matplotlib has an object-based user interface (OO) display that allows users to control every aspect of visualization.
+You can set parameters such as color, line style, label, and legend in great detail.

+• Matplotlib supports many output file formats, so you can store plots in a variety of formats, including PNG, JPEG, PDF, and more.

+• It is one of the most widely used in the Machine Learning and Data Science community.

+## Seaborn:

+• Seaborn is a Python data visualization library built on Matplotlib.
+It was designed specifically to create beautiful, informative visualizations with less code.

+• Seaborn has a variety of built-in plots designed specifically for general data analysis tasks, such as pair plots, violin plots, and swarm plots.

+• This facilitates the use of a consistent color palette, and you can easily customize your plot display.

+• Seaborn is also very good at handling data in DataFrame format from the Pandas library.